A Fish Sale on a Cornish Beach: Painting

 Soon after arriving in Newlyn, Forbes started to make sketches for an enormous 9 × 5.5 ft canvas entitled The Arrival of the Boats with the Fish and the People Crowding Round on the Wet Sands.
 Working outdoors on a monumental canvas proved difficult and he abandoned the larger work in June 1884 in favour of a smaller and more manageable 5 × 4 ft work.

 The painting depicts an auction of fish landed from rowing boats on the beach near Newlyn, where they were sold by an auctioneer known as a "jowster".
 The lug sails of the Newlyn fleet of fishing boats can be seen in the background, out on the water.
 The tide has recently gone out, leaving wet patches that reflect the sky.
 The painting depicts several fishermen and fishwives in traditional dress - the men wearing sou'wester hats, rough jumpers, oilskin trousers, and heavy leather boots.
 The women wear heavy aprons known as a "towser" and woollen shawls.
 The work was probably painted on the beach near the old medieval harbour of Newlyn, shortly before the new south and north quays were constructed in 1885-86 and 1888–1894, followed by a new covered fish market that opened in 1908.

 Reception

 The painting was finished in early 1885 and exhibited to popular and critical acclaim at the Royal Academy summer exhibition that year, establishing Forbes' reputation.
 The success of the painting encouraged other artists to join Forbes in Newlyn, leading to the establishment of the Newlyn School.
+First owned by J. J. Brown in Reigate, it was sold at Christie’s in London on 30 June 1901 and was bought by William Turner.
 It was purchased by Plymouth City Museum and Art Gallery from William Turner in 1962, and is one of the artist's best-known works.
 A later work, The Health of the Bride, was bought by Henry Tate in 1889 and is in Tate Britain.